radext-wg/draft-ietf-radext-radiusdtls-bis/draft-ietf-radext-radiusdtls-bis.md

 ### Reconnection attempts

 In contrast to RADIUS/UDP, RADIUS/(D)TLS establishes a (D)TLS session before transmitting any RADIUS packets.
-Therefore, in addition to retransmission of RADIUS packets, RADIUS/(D)TLS client also have to deal with connection retries.
+Therefore, in addition to retransmission of RADIUS packets, RADIUS/(D)TLS clients also have to deal with connection retries.

 RADIUS/(D)TLS clients MUST NOT immediately reconnect to a RADIUS/(D)TLS server after a failed connection attempt and MUST have a lower bound for the time between retries.
 The lower bound SHOULD be configurable.
+As only exception, a RADIUS/(D)TLS client MAY reconnect immediately iff the client attempted to resume a TLS session and the server closed the connection.
+In this case the new connection attempt MUST NOT use TLS session resumption.

 It is RECOMMENDED that RADIUS/(D)TLS clients implement an algorithm for handling the timing of such reconnection attempts.
 Implementations MAY choose to use an algorithm similar to the retransmission algorithm defined in {{RFC5080, Section 2.2.1}}.